|

 Simionato in 'Il Trovatore' in Mexico in 1950.
 And there is a

-recording of 'Macbeth' with
+recording of him in 'Macbeth' with

 Astrid Varnay and conductor Vittorio